thephez/dash-docs/readme/Core Reference/P2P Network/Data Messages.md

 * Fail if the block header is invalid.
 Remember to ensure that the hash of the header is less than or equal to the target threshold encoded by the nBits header field.
 Your program should also, of course, attempt to ensure the header belongs to the best block chain and that the user knows how many confirmations this block has.

-For a detailed example of parsing a `merkleblock` message, please see the corresponding [merkle block examples section][section merkleblock example].
+For a detailed example of parsing a `merkleblock` message, please see the corresponding [merkle block examples section](core-example-p2p-network-parsing-a-merkleblock).

-##### Creating A MerkleBlock Message
+## Creating A MerkleBlock Message

 It's easier to understand how to create a `merkleblock` message after you understand how to parse an already-created message, so we recommend you read the parsing section above first.